godotengine/godot-website/collections/_article/january-jams-2024.md

 📅 January 1st  - January 15th

 The Squid Games of the game dev world.
-The previous sentence is taken straight from their own branding, albeit it does seem nobody dies in this rendition and the price is a T-shirt.
+The previous sentence is taken straight from their own branding, albeit it does seem nobody dies in this rendition and the prize is a T-shirt.
 Every participant is sorted into one of five teams, spearheaded by the organizers themselves, which each adds a unique modifier to the common challenge.

 ### 5. New Year, New Skills Game Jam